-Within 30 days after final passage, a bill must be sent to the Governor.
-If he approves the bill, he signs it, enacting a Public Act.
-If the Governor does not approve the bill, he vetoes it by returning it with objections to the house where it originated.
-(If the General Assembly is not in session then, he files it with the Secretary of State, who forwards it and the veto message when the General Assembly returns.)
-If the Governor does not act on a bill within 60 days after it is presented to him, it becomes law without his signature.
+Within 30 days after final passage, a bill must be sent to the Governor.49 If the Governor approves and signs the bill, a Public Act results.
+If the Governor does not approve the bill, it is vetoed by returning it with objections to the house where it originated.
+(If the General Assembly is not in session then, it is filed with the Secretary of State, who forwards it and the veto message when the General Assembly returns.)
+If the Governor does not act on a bill within 60 days after receiving it, it becomes law without the Governor's signature.50